What Kind Should You Use?

 Ever notice that some spinners have different wire shaft lengths?

-Here’s a few reasons why …
+Here are a few reasons why …

 Longer wire shafts: